siphahle/digioutsorce-api-tech-assessment/README.md

 1. You can run the project by simply cloning the repository to your machine
 2. Import the digioutsource.postman_collection.json to your Postman
 3. Import the  digioutsource.postman_environment.json to your Postman
+4. Make sure you select the correct environment digioutsource
-4. Then click send button to execute the tests
+5. Then click send button to execute the tests
-5. You can verify the tests by clicking on the Tests tab
+6. You can verify the tests by clicking on the Tests tab

  # See The Screenshot attached below